Army Reserve Officers' Training Corps: Organization

+The army deactivated the 1st "Spartan" Brigade on June 26, 2026, leaving the development of ROTC cadets at USACC's six Senior Military Colleges and four Military Junior Colleges to the other seven brigades.

 List of commanding generals

 Maj.
 Gen. Johnny K. Davis assumes command of the Army Cadet Command from Maj.
 Gen. John R. Evans Jr. on August 3, 2021.

 The commander of the Reserve Officers' Training Corps is dual-hatted as the commanding general of U.S. Army Cadet Command since 2011.